caxperts/AppControls/wiki/HowToSetup.md

 If you are recieving errors that the AppControl was blocked please refer to [Security.md](Security.md) and ensure that the site is allowed.
 For offline AppControls this requires the `AllowOfflineAppControl` setting.

 # How to debug
 On Windows an AppControl can be debugged using the Chrome Debugger.
 Ensure that `RemoteDebugging` is enabled in the AppControls security settings.
-In the current version this is enabled by default.
 By visiting `http://localhost:8080` you can access the chrome debugger and start debugging the AppControl running inside UPV.

 # Styling
 We provide a Material UI theme definition to get a simelar style to UPV itself.
 The theme is available via our API.
 Use this App.tsx to get started.